-Several previous studies have demonstrated the possibility of leakage of sensitive information under specific scenarios by exploiting statistical and genomic attributes of the generated datasets.
-A review of breaches of genomic privacy can be found [7].Several previous studies have demonstrated the possibility of individual identification under specific scenarios.
-In [8][7], authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
-In [9], the authors identify the identities of several male participants of 1000 Genomes.
-In [8], the authors identify the identities of several male participants of 1000 Genomes Project [5] project by exploiting the fact that the short tandem repeats on Y chromosome can be used as an individual identifying biomarker.
+Deleted: Several previous studies have demonstrated the possibility of individual identification under specific scenarios.
+In [7], authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
+In [8], the authors identify the identities of several male participants of 1000 Genomes Project [5] by using the Y-chromosome short tandem repeats as an individual identifying biomarker.

-In addition, different formalities by using the Y-chromosome short tandem repeats as an individual identifying biomarker.
 A more detailed review can be found [9].
 In addition, different formalisms have been proposed for protecting sensitive information.
-For example differential privacy [10] establishes bounds on the leakage onof sensitive information in statistical databases.
-This formality formalism imposes a stringent tradeoff between utility and privacy.
-Thus, it is been shown that differential privacy mechanisms can substantially decrease the utility of the biological information [11].
+For example differential privacy [10] establishes bounds on the leakage of sensitive information in statistical databases.
+This formalism imposes a stringent tradeoff between utility and privacy.
+It has been shown that differential privacy mechanisms can substantially decrease the utility of the biological information [11].
 Another approach is homomorphic encryption [12], which enables performing operations on encrypted data directly.
-This framework offers completeComplete protection of sensitive information is guaranteed as the data processors of the data never interacts interact with the unencrypted sensitive information.
-This approach The drawback, however, is not practically applicable as they require very high computational complexity and storage requirements for encrypted data.
-Another well-established formality formalism is k-anonymization [13].
-In this formality, the The released dataset is anonymized by data perturbation techniques for ensuring that no combination of features in the dataset can be shared by less than k individuals.
-This approach, however, ishas high in-computational complexity and is not practical for high dimensional biomedical datasets.
-Several variants have been proposed that extend k-anonymity framework [14, 15].
+Complete protection of sensitive information is guaranteed as the data processors never interact with the unencrypted sensitive information.
+The drawback, however, is high computational and storage requirements.
+Another well-established formalism is k-anonymization [13].
+The released dataset is anonymized by data perturbation techniques for ensuring that no combination of features in the dataset can be shared by less than k individuals.
+This approach, however, has high computational complexity and is not practical for high dimensional biomedical datasets.
+Several variants have been proposed that extend kanonymity framework [14, 15].
 Much of the previous literature focused on protection of genotype datasets.
-As the size and nature of the biomedical datasets change, it is necessary to build analysis frameworks that can uniformly quantify the predictability of genotypes and characterizability of individuals using the phenotype datasets exploiting the phenotype-to---genotype datasets.
+As the size and nature of the biomedical datasets change, it is necessary to build analysis frameworks that can uniformly quantify the predictability of genotypes and characterizability of individuals using the phenotype datasets exploiting the phenotype--genotype datasets.
+In this paper, we focus on characterizability of the individuals' sensitive information in the context of linking attacks, where the adversary exploits the phenotypeis high computational and storage requirements.
+Another well-established formalism is k-anonymization [23].
+The released dataset is anonymized by data perturbation techniques for ensuring that no combination of features in the dataset can be shared by less than k individuals.
+In this approach the anonymization process has, however, excessive computational complexity and is not practical for high dimensional biomedical datasets [24].
+Several variants have been proposed that extend k-anonymity framework [25, 26].
+Much of the previous literature focused on protection of genotype datasets.
+As the size and nature of the biomedical datasets change, it is necessary to build analysis frameworks that can uniformly quantify the predictability of genotypes and characterizability of individuals using the phenotype datasets exploiting the phenotype-genotype datasets.